 Remember that friend you use to love hanging out with?
-If you’ve fallen out of tough, re-connect with them
+If you’ve fallen out of touch, re-connect with them.

-I save old emails and letters where people have said nice things to me and made me feel good.
-I’ll read them over again when I’m feeling down.
+I save old emails and letters where people have said good things to me and made me feel great.
+When I’m feeling down, I read them over again to remind me of some of the good things people see about me from their perspective.

-I like to drink eat or drink something healthy during the day and it just brings my energy levels up helping to revitalize me and lift my mood.
+I like to eat or drink something healthy during the day.
+It just brings my energy levels up, helps revitalize me, and lifts my mood.

 Go to your favorite lake or pool and go for a swim.
-The water and just being outside can really invigorate you.
+The water, and just being outside, can invigorate you.

 Go outside for a walk and find some flowers or scenery.
-Take some pictures and put them in a collage or create a photo album of all the beautiful pictures you’ve taken.
+Take some pictures and create a collage or photo album of all the beautiful images you’ve taken.